Colored Pencil on Black Paper: Techniques, Tips, and Inspiration

 Alternative black papers

-Happily, St Cuthbert's Mill announced a new formula Velvet paper in March 2019.
-This newly pigmented black paper is a warm shade of intense black with soft textured finish of the other Velvet colours in the Somerset range.
+This newly pigmented black paper features a warm shade of intense black with a soft textured finish, similar to the other Velvet colors in the Somerset range.
+Peter was able to test a sample and compare it to the original.

 Black somerset velvet paper